koulaxizis/ufit/README.md

 - Removes trashed files older than 30 days.
 - Removes extra localization of installled packages.

+#### Attention
+If snapd isn't installed, the script will end unexpectedly.
+However, commands about Snap are at the very end, so all of the rest commands will have been executed successfully.
+Not sure (yet) how to fix that.
+Feel free to help if you know how.
+Alternatively, edit the script with your favorite text editor and remove `&& sudo snap refresh && sudo snap set system refresh.retain=2`, save and run it!

 **Absolutely no warranty provided.
 I'm not responsible in any way for any possible damage may occur on your system.
 Use it at your own responsibility. :wink:**

 ##### Last but not least: If you find this script useful, consider making a small [donation](https://paypal.me/koulaxizis) to support me.
 Thanks! :heart: